 The crystal trophy will not be presented every year and a unique aspect of it is the inscription ‘In memory of Pat Garlits’ on the base – something that will be engraved each time the award is presented.
 It is a tribute to Don Garlits’ wife Pat who passed away early in 2014.
 Don was the first person to receive this award and as well as his wife, Pat was his constant companion at the drag strips throughout his amazing career and as such marks the role played by all family members associated with drag racing.
 Without their support it could not happen.

 Introduced in 2014, these awards pay tribute to the influence of journalists and photographers in the promotion of Drag Racing.
+This year we have added a third award for videos.
 The recipients of the award will not enter the British Drag Racing Hall of Fame as such, but their achievements will be honoured and their names entered as BDRHoF Special Award winners.
 One will be awarded to the writer of the best book, article, feature or blog on British Drag Racing published in print or on-line.
 The second Sydney Allard Award will be presented for the best photograph featuring British Drag Racing, either published in print or on-line.
+The new third award will be for the best video featuring British Drag Racing posted on You Tube.

 You will find further details and downloadable entry forms for this years competition...HERE.